-The Range Rover Velar has landed in the U.S. sales charts.
+The Ford Ecosport makes its very first appearance in the U.S. sales charts.

 Inside the Top 50, notice also the Jeep Compass (+222%), VW Tiguan (+138%), Mazda CX-5 (+67%), Honda Pilot (+62%), Nissan Murano (+56%), Subaru Crosstrek (+45%), Chevrolet Traverse (+41%), Toyota Tacoma (+34%), Nissan Sentra (+32%) and Hyundai Tucson (+28%).
 The VW Atlas (#78) tops all recent launches (<12 months) ahead of the Toyota C-HR (#84), Range Rover Velar (#145), Kia Stinger (#171) and Tesla Model 3 (#174).
 This month we welcome the Ford Ecosport (#208), Jaguar E-Pace (#261) and Volvo XC40 (#275) into the U.S. charts.

 Previous post: USA Full Year 2017: First decline since 2009, RAV4 & Rogue outsell all passenger cars

 One year ago: USA January 2017: SUVs outsell passenger cars in market down 1.7%